top of page

 This is Part 1 of the Foundations Series —

-If you’ve ever felt fine one moment and overwhelmed, shut down, or reactive the next — you’re not broken, and it’s not random.
+and overwhelmed, shut down, or reactive the next —

-It’s your nervous system at work.
+It’s your nervous system doing what it’s designed to do.

-Every nervous system response has a purpose —
+Every nervous system response has a purpose.

-sometimes managing sensory or emotional overload,
+Sometimes it’s managing sensory or emotional load.

 Your nervous system quietly shapes:

-• how safe (or unsafe) you feel,
+• how safe (or unsafe) you feel

-• how you respond when emotions rise,
+• how you respond when emotions rise

-• whether habits stick,
+• whether habits stick

-• and whether change feels possible.
+• and whether change feels possible at all

 "“Why am I like this?”
 “What’s wrong with me?”